alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### Could you describe the interview process?

 As mentioned in the job description, all interviews are held remotely.
-We are currently looking into the possibility of holding interviews in person; please feel free to ask about this if this is something you would like.
+We are currently looking into the possibility of holding interviews in person; please feel free [to ask about this][recruitment] if this is something you would like.

 We operate a two-stage interview process.
 If you are successful at the screening stage, you will be asked to attend the first interview via video call.